Continuing Education Activity

 Linezolid is generally well-tolerated in the general population.
 While it has traditionally shown correlations with a risk of serotonin syndrome when given in combination with other serotonergic medications, this risk is low.

 The contraindications to the various bacteriostatic agents are specific to each class of drug/agent in question.
 Contraindications to most tetracycline antimicrobials are as follows: kidney dysfunction (except doxycycline), children less than eight, pregnant patients, and active colitis.
 There are no absolute contraindications to macrolide antimicrobials.
 However, clinicians should pay significant attention to drug interactions, cardiac arrhythmias, and hypersensitivity related to drug breakdown products.
 Clindamycin has poor penetrance into the central nervous system and is contraindicated in a nervous system infection. trimethoprim/sulfamethoxazole is contraindicated in sulfa-allergic patients.
-Linezolid has no significant contraindications; however, due to antimicrobial stewardship efforts, its use should be avoided except in resistant gram-positive infections.
+Linezolid has no significant contraindications; however, its use should be avoided except in resistant gram-positive infections due to antimicrobial stewardship efforts.

 Enhancing Healthcare Team Outcomes